Scattering Amplitudes of Massive N=2 Gauge Theories in Three Dimensions: Introduction

 In the case of the YMCS theory, we find that the underlying supersymmetry algebra is the {\it undeformed} one where the supercharges close on momenta alone.
 This is to be expected as there is no flavor symmetry in the bosonic sector of the theory, since the Lagrangian has only one scalar field.
 We derive an on-shell representation of this algebra and use it to obtain constraints on 4-pt. amplitudes (the on-shell algebra does not constrain the 3-pt. amplitudes).
 We find that that the relations among the 4-pt. amplitudes of the YMCS theory are considerably more complicated than those in the CSM theory.
 The root of the complication has to do with the absence of the extra $SO(2)$ symmetry in the bosonic sector.
 Nevertheless we are able to compute a number of these amplitudes and verify that the computed amplitudes are consistent with the on-shell algebra.
 Although we do not compute amplitudes with external gauge fields using Feynman diagrams, we are nevertheless able to deduce the 4-point amplitudes with external gauge fields using the on-shell algebra.

 We also propose a BCFW recursion relation for mass-deformed three-dimensional theories which reduces to the proposal in \cite{Gang:2010gy} when the mass goes to zero.
-This recursion relation involves deforming two external legs of on-shell amplitudes by complex parameter $z$.
+This recursion relation involves deforming two external legs of on-shell amplitudes by a complex parameter $z$.
 In order for the the recursion relation to be applicable, the amplitudes must vanish as $z\rightarrow \infty$.
-We show that the four-point superamplitude of the CSM theory has good large-$z$ behavior, so our proposed recursion relation may be applicable to this theory.
+We show that four-point superamplitudes of the CSM theory have good large-$z$ behavior, so our proposed recursion relation may be applicable to this theory.
+However, the proposed relations do not seem to apply to the YMCS theory and we comment on the relevant issues in the corresponding section of the paper.

 Three-dimensional $\mathcal{N}=2$ gauge theories are also interesting from various other points of view.
 In particular, they exhibit Seiberg duality \cite{Aharony:1997gp,Giveon:2008zn,Benini:2011mf}, F-maximization \cite{Jafferis:2010un}, and an F-theorem \cite{Jafferis:2011zi}.
 The gravity duals of these theories are also known and have been studied in \cite{Martelli:2011qj,Cheon:2011vi,Jafferis:2011zi}.
 Finally, three-dimensional $\mathcal{N}=2$ superconformal gauge theories arise from compactifications of the 6d $(2,0)$ CFT compactified on 3-manifolds \cite{Dimofte:2011ju,Dimofte:2011py,Dimofte:2013iv}.
 It would very interesting to make contact with these results from the point of view of scattering amplitudes.